bgeorges/SupplyChainSecurity2024/presentation.md

 # References & Credits

+- References:
   - SLSA Supply Chain Threats Overview: SLSA Spec
--
+- Credits:
+  - The Red Hat Java Team and espcially:
+    - Shelly Lambert, for her insights, patience and sharing all her work and presentations
+    - Tim Ellison for his passion, and sharing his knowledge at every opportunity.
+    - Deepak Bhole for everything else I learned about OpenJDK at Red Hat.